CaidynGinger/SatelliteVision/README.md

 #### Challenges
 <!-- stipulated the challenges you faced with the project and why you think you faced it or how you think you'll solve it (if not solved) -->
-* understanding how data is passed from one componetn to the next and how pointers to functios work
+* understanding how data is passed from one component to the next and how pointers to functions work

 #### Above And Beyond